lowleveldesign/windbg-ext-template/README.md

 Then, after loading the bootstrapper dll, launch your method with the `!my_awesome_extension_method` command.

 ## Things to improve

-The extension requires only a small subset of the DbgX NuGet package.
-Unfortunately, the package source code is unavailable so we need to import all the dependencies, unnecessarily consuming disk space.
-I hope to improve that one day..

 Adding a new method is a copy-paste exercise.
 I feel that it could be done better with some code-generation technique :)